 We exist to ensure the health and dignity of women who have survived a horrendous, and preventable, childbirth injury – obstetric fistula.

 Hamlin Fistula Ethiopia takes a total care approach.
 One that seeks to repair, mend and heal all the scars – emotional and physical that come with this heartbreaking injury.

-Dr Catherine Hamlin’s dream is to eradicate obstetric fistula forever, so that every woman can be free from this debilitating and isolating condition.
+Dr Catherine Hamlin’s dream was to eradicate obstetric fistula forever, so that every woman can be free from this debilitating and isolating condition.